YanzheL/llzw-docs/source/includes/_stocks.md

 }
 ```

-This endpoint retrieves a specific product with id = 1
+This endpoint retrieves a specific stock with id = 1

 ### HTTP Request